 That the hero of the Cuban alternative scene in 2018 was Cimafunk it was known even in Los Lucas, where he has just won the Most Popular Video Award with the video clip Me Voy.
 That's why it's not strange that the interview we did him in September -in which he tells us precisely "I do not want my music to be an alternative"-and the review What we liked and what not of Cimafunk in La Tropical have found their place in this list of the most popular of the year.

-With her usual investigative expertise, Rosa Marquetti left us a meticulous tour of The prehistory of the Cuban video clip, a material that specialists will have to return to trace the roots of national production.
-With the dialogue between the drummers Yissy García and Horacio "El Negro" Hernández, where he declares that "The battery is a children's game", we started MxM, a section that we hope has come to stay and that our audience seems to have enjoyed as much as we do.
+With her usual investigative expertise, Rosa Marquetti left us a meticulous tour of The prehistory of the video clip Cuban, a material that specialists will have to return to trace the roots of national production.
+With the dialogue held by the drummers Yissy García and Horacio "El Negro" Hernández, where he declares that «The battery is a child's game», we started MxM, a section that we hope has come to stay and that our audience seems to have enjoyed as much as we do.